Cell (processor): Xenon in Xbox 360

-The PPE was designed specifically for the Cell processor but during development, Microsoft approached IBM wanting a high-performance processor core for its Xbox 360.
+The PPE was designed specifically for the Cell processor, but during development, Microsoft approached IBM wanting a high-performance processor core for its Xbox 360.
 IBM complied and made the tri-core Xenon processor, based on a slightly modified version of the PPE with added VMX128 extensions.

-Synergistic Processing Elements (SPE)
+Synergistic Processing Element (SPE)

-Each SPE is a dual issue in order processor composed of a "Synergistic Processing Unit", SPU, and a "Memory Flow Controller", MFC (DMA, MMU, and bus interface).
+Each SPE is a dual issue, in-order processor composed of a "Synergistic Processing Unit", SPU, and a "Memory Flow Controller", MFC (DMA, MMU, and bus interface).
 SPEs do not have any branch prediction hardware (hence there is a heavy burden on the compiler).
-Each SPE has 6 execution units divided among odd and even pipelines on each SPE : The SPU runs a specially developed instruction set (ISA) with 128-bit SIMD organization for single and double precision instructions.
+Each SPE has 6 execution units divided among odd and even pipelines on each SPE: The SPU runs a specially developed instruction set (ISA) with 128-bit SIMD organization for single and double precision instructions.
 With the current generation of the Cell, each SPE contains a 256 KiB embedded SRAM for instruction and data, called "Local Storage" (not to be mistaken for "Local Memory" in Sony's documents that refer to the VRAM) which is visible to the PPE and can be addressed directly by software.
 Each SPE can support up to 4 GiB of local store memory.
 The local store does not operate like a conventional CPU cache since it is neither transparent to software nor does it contain hardware structures that predict which data to load.
 The SPEs contain a 128-bit, 128-entry register file and measures 14.5 mm2 on a 90 nm process.
 An SPE can operate on sixteen 8-bit integers, eight 16-bit integers, four 32-bit integers, or four single-precision floating-point numbers in a single clock cycle, as well as a memory operation.
 Note that the SPU cannot directly access system memory; the 64-bit virtual memory addresses formed by the SPU must be passed from the SPU to the SPE memory flow controller (MFC) to set up a DMA operation within the system address space.